DevExpress/devextreme-documentation/concepts/Common/Licensing/20 Information Security.md

 License key validation is the same for both a local development machine or a CI/CD system.

-Though keys may be published and included in application source code/bundle, you must not actively advertise, publish, or distribute license keys.
+[important] Though keys may be published and included in application source code/bundle, you must not actively advertise, publish, or distribute license keys.
 Should you advertise, publish, or distribute license key information in an effort to circumvent DevExpress licensing requirements, your DevExtreme license may be subject to revocation.